gabserna/expense-tracker/README.md

 - A: Maybe my code can be simplified, use less components or make it more attractive, I think that with practice I will be able to learn more

 - I also used Prettier extension to make it more readable, and added comments to remember the steps I followed.

+Saia helped me to finish the delete button and all done!!